OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 ### Kubernetes

-The beating heart of both the Platform and each of the Runtime stages is the **Kubernetes cluster**.
+The core of both the Platform and each of the Runtime stages is the **Kubernetes cluster**.

 Powered by AWS Elastic Kubernetes Service (EKS), the Platform and each of the Runtime stages use a cluster: an isolated, scalable, and self-healing compute capacity.